The Logic of Violence in Civil War

 The book offers a methodologically individualist account of civil wars that focuses on instrumental action by rational individuals.
 The book therefore focuses on the micro foundations of war, rather on the macro aspects of civil war that are dominant in the political violence literature.

-The author, Stathis N. Kalyvas (born 1964), is a political scientist known for his analysis of the dynamics of polarization and civil war, ethnic and non-ethnic violence, and the formation of cleavages and identities.
+Kalyvas is a noted in political science for his analysis of the dynamics of polarization and civil war, ethnic and non-ethnic violence, and the formation of cleavages and identities.
 He has also researched party politics and political institutions in Europe.
 He is a professor at the University of Oxford.
 In 2020, Scott Straus described the book as "one of the most influential in the field" of political violence.

 Background

 According to Kalyvas, he struggled to convince political scientists that micro-level violence was a topic worthy of study in political science prior to the publication of the book, as the focus in the existing political science literature on violence was overwhelmingly on collective uses of violence.
 His early papers were rejected by political science journals.